manetu/policyengine/docs/docs/intro.md

 | External resource resolution integration (Databases, APIs, etc)                           |             <FeatureCheck variant="no" />               |             <FeatureCheck variant="yes" />              |

 :::info
 The Premium Edition requires integration via the HTTP interface to enable enterprise features such as centralized audit and policy coordination.
-The embeddable Go library is available only in the open source edition.
+The embeddable Go library is available only in the Community Edition.
 :::

 Interested in Premium features?
 Contact [Manetu](https://manetu.com) to learn more.